JamesHBickerton/DevNotes/Notes/html.md

     <li>It makes it a lot easier to align items one another inside of a parent container (both horizontally and vertically).</li>
     <li>The main axis is the line that goes from left to right, and the cross axis is up and down.</li>
     <li>The flex container is the main container (parent container) that holds all of the flex items (child elements). </li>
+    <li>Flex box is allowed to shrink elements so that they fit the container. </li>
 </ul>
 <p><strong>The flex container properties - </strong> include mainly the following:</p>
 <ol>